• Recipes

 Plus, if you don't have fresh veggies on hand, you can make vegan fried rice with frozen vegetables!

-One more reason to love fried rice... you can easily transform it from a side dish into a 1-pot, full meal by adding tofu, seitan, vegan sausage, or soy curls.
-The possibilities really are endless.
+One more reason to love fried rice... you can easily transform it from a side dish into a 1-pot, full meal by adding tofu, beans or lentils (try these sesoned black lentils), seitan, or soy curls.

 Jump to: